yugeniom/S4/README.md

 -------------------
-HOWTO install S4 permanently on Google Drive and run it with Colab Notebook (~Jupyter notebook) on free Google VMs
+HOWTO install S4 permanently on Google Drive and run it in Cloud with Colab Notebook (~Jupyter notebook) on free Google VMs

 1) Create the "S4all" program folder on your Gdrive and a "libraries" subfolder.
 Please use these exact names; if you want to change the folder names, you will have to edit the Makefile)